miktim/RESTup/RESTup_server_v1.3_61100-EN.md

 openSUSE KDE Dolphin, Konqueror: in the address bar enter 'webdav://<host>[:<port>]/restup/dav'
 ```
+**NOTES:**<br>
+1. Windows XP, Vista does not allow port 80 override;<br>
+2. Port 80 Windows 10 can be busy with the W3SVC (World Wide Web Publishing Service) service;<br>
-**NOTE:** File managers cache the contents of remote folders.
+3. File managers cache the contents of remote folders.
 In some cases (Dolphin, Konqueror), a forced manual update is required.

 #### 6. Agents